SteffeyDev/atemOSC/README.md

 **If you are sending atemOSC messages from another device**, you will need to send it to the IP address of the computer running atemOSC on the port that atemOSC is listening on.
 You can find the IP address of a macOS computer by going to `System Preferences` > `Network` or by running `ifconfig` in a terminal window.

+**If you would like to send OSC from AppleScript or Terminal commands**, you can download and use the [sendosc](https://github.com/yoggy/sendosc) command.
+See the [actionscript example](https://github.com/danielbuechele/atemOSC/blob/master/samples/controllermate-actionscript.txt) in this repository for an example of using AppleScript and sendOSC.
+SendOSC also enables using AtemOSC with [ControllerMate](http://www.orderedbytes.com/controllermate/) and [X-keys](http://xkeys.com/XkeysKeyboards/index.php).

+**If you would like to control your switcher using a MIDI board or device**, consider pairing this software with [OSCulator](https://osculator.net) or [MidiPipe](http://www.subtlesoft.square7.net/MidiPipe.html).
+If you would like to control AtemOSC directly using MIDI, comment on [Issue #111](https://github.com/danielbuechele/atemOSC/issues/111) to let us know.

+**If you would like to control your switcher using a mobile device**, you can use [TouchOSC](https://hexler.net/products/touchosc) (see included layouts in [samples](https://github.com/danielbuechele/atemOSC/tree/master/samples) folder) or Open Stage Control (https://openstagecontrol.ammd.net).

 ----------

 ## OSC API